nprapps/app-template/README.md

 This template provides a a project skeleton suitable for any project that is to be served entirely as flat files.
 Facilities are provided for rendering html from data, compiling LESS into CSS, deploying to S3, installing cron jobs on servers, copy-editing via Google Spreadsheets and a whole raft of other stuff.

 **Please note:** This project is not intended to be a generic solution.
 We strongly encourage those who love the app-template to use it as a basis for their own project template.
 We have no plans to remove NPR-specific code from this project.

+The ``init-tumblr`` branch provides an HTML form for embedding and a mechanism to crowdsource user-submitted content via a Tumblog.

 Assumptions
 -----------